h4yn0nnym0u5e/Audio/docs/bufferedPlayRec.md

 If used on an `AudioRecordWAV*` object, the buffer will be flushed to the WAV file and the header updated with the correct length information.
 This can take a few milliseconds, so if synchronisation of multiple files is important to your application, you should first  pause all files, and only then stop them.
 ### ``bool play()``
-Resumes playing after a call to ``pause()``, or if the `AudioPlayWAV*` object was started in paused mode.
+Resumes playing after a call to ``pause()``, or if the `AudioPlayWav*` object was started in paused mode.
 Returns true if successful.
 ### ``bool record()``
 Resumes recording after a call to ``pause()``, or if the `AudioRecordWAV*` object was started in paused mode.
 Returns true if successful.

 ### Status functions
 ### ``bool isPlaying()``
-Returns true if an `AudioPlayWAV*` object is currently playing audio.
+Returns true if an `AudioPlayWav*` object is currently playing audio.
 If playback was started with ``play(<something>,true)`` then this function will _immediately_ return true, even if an audio update hasn't yet occurred in the intervening time.

 ### ``bool isRecording()``
 Returns true if an `AudioRecordWAV*` object is currently recording audio.

 ### ``bool isPaused()``
-Returns true if an object is currently paused - works for both `AudioPlayWAV*` and `AudioRecordWAV*` objects.
+Returns true if an object is currently paused - works for both `AudioPlayWav*` and `AudioRecordWAV*` objects.

 ### ``bool isStopped()``
-Returns true if an object is currently stopped - works for both `AudioPlayWAV*` and `AudioRecordWAV*` objects.
+Returns true if an object is currently stopped - works for both `AudioPlayWav*` and `AudioRecordWAV*` objects.

 ### ``float positionMillis()``
 Returns the record or playback position within the file, in milliseconds.
 Note that this will be incorrect by a very small amount compared to the audio actually heard, because of latency within the processing system; it should be only a matter of a few milliseconds.